Custom Command Toggle is an extension for GNOME 45/46/47/48 to create fully customizable quick toggle buttons.

 If "Run Command at Startup" is selected, there is an option to specify a delay time before the command is executed.
 Because GNOME extensions load early in the startup process, it may be required to delay your command from running by a few seconds to allow other processes to finish loading first.
 If this is not required, set the delay to 0.

-If "Command output" is selected as the Initial State, Enter a command to check its output.
+If "Command output" is selected as the Initial State, enter a Check Output Command in the Commands section to check its output.
 If the specified Search Term appears in the command output, the button will be set to ON at startup.
 Otherwise, the button will be OFF at startup.
+To keep the toggle state synced to the command output, refer to the Command Sync Behavior section below.

 If using pkexec